 Have you ever noticed your power bill spike during the most humid months, even when the temperature isn’t at its peak?
 That’s your overworked air conditioner.
 When your system has to run longer to both cool and dehumidify the air, it consumes significantly more electricity.
 Its efficiency plummets because a large portion of its energy is spent just on removing moisture.
 This extra work can account for a major increase in summer cooling costs.
 Essentially, you’re paying more for less comfort, as the system struggles to keep up with the humid conditions, sometimes resulting in uneven cooling throughout your home or commercial property.

-Is Humidity Stressing Your Compressor?
-Watch for These Signs
+Is Humidity Hurting Your AC?
+Look for These Warning Signs

 Your air conditioner is good at telling you when something is wrong; you just have to know what to look and listen for.
 When North Carolina’s thick, humid air puts your system under strain, the compressor, which is the heart of your AC, often shows the first signs of trouble.
 Ignoring these clues can lead to bigger, more expensive problems.
 Paying attention to changes in your AC’s performance helps you catch issues early and keep your home comfortable.